 “Agent Mason, what is an Einstein Gun?”

 “Oh, it’s a hush-hush DARPA project, Mac.
-You know how Hollywood has those Steadicams, shoulder-mounted gyro-stabilized platforms to hold cameras steady as a rock.
+Do you know how Hollywood has those Steadicams, shoulder-mounted gyro-stabilized platforms to hold cameras steady as a rock?
 Well, imagine a powerful rifle mounted on such a platform.
 But this prototype has an advanced sensor package and a supercomputer that measures the wind and temperature conditions along the flight path.
-It precisely orients the barrel of the gun to hit the target you’ve selected.
-There’s a long-winded acronym for it, but most people have nicknamed it the Einstein Gun.
-I had scheduled you and the Chicago-FBI Task Force to attend the demonstration.”
+It precisely orients the gun's barrel to hit your selected target.
+There’s a long-winded acronym, but most people have nicknamed it the Einstein Gun.
+I had scheduled you and the Chicago FBI Task Force to attend the demonstration.”

 A few more minutes passed, and Shaniqua from the reception desk called Special Agent Mason.